-As you can probably tell from some of our previous videos, we’re huge fans of Gaslands, the tabletop miniature wargaming rules for post-apocalyptic vehicular combat, written by Mike Hutchinson and published by Osprey Wargames.
+As you can probably tell from some of our previous videos, we’re huge fans of Gaslands (paid link), the tabletop miniature wargaming rules for post-apocalyptic vehicular combat, written by Mike Hutchinson and published by Osprey Wargames (paid link).

 Though easily adaptable to other wargaming scales such as 15mm and 28mm, the Gaslands rules are written with Hot Wheels and Matchbox vehicles in mind, meaning that Gaslands players have access to a nearly limitless of selection of mass-market cars, trucks and buggies to customize for the arena.